lij313/BattleShip/README.md

 Tips:
 Try to aviod the island while crusing around the map.
-The closer the ship to the target, the greater accuracy.l
+The closer the ship to the target, the greater accuracy.

-Implemented functions:
-1. Load and render obj files.
-2. Extract and store normal vectors from obj file.
-3. Generate and render stable water surface.
-4. Generate and render islands with circle algorithm.
-5. Basic camera control: move along an axis.
-6. Lighting and shading of an obj file.
-7. Calculate and apply the normal of terrain and water surface.
-8. Read mtl files to extract the material properites of a ship.
-9. Read `.PPM` files. (but texturing is not ready yet)

 Required External Library:
 None.